Persian Cat Personality, Energy, and Social Traits

 • Loyal to familiar people

-• Sensitive to loud noises and chaos
+• Sensitive to noise and chaos

-• Content with predictable routines
+• Thrive on predictable routines

 Persian cat resting indoors while other Persian cats of different ages play quietly in the background, showing the breed’s calm energy level.